Skip to main content

 Agent

-Azure AI Agent Service integrates with Azure AI Foundry.
+Azure AI Agent Service integrates with Microsoft Foundry.
 Within AI Foundry, an AI Agent acts as a "smart" microservice that can be used to answer questions (RAG), perform actions, or completely automate workflows.
 It achieves this by combining the power of generative AI models with tools that allow it to access and interact with real-world data sources.
 Here's an example of an agent:

 agent = project_client.agents.create_agent(